KusionStack/kusionstack.io/docs/karpor/5-references/1-cli-commands/1-karpor.md

       --authorization-policy-file string                        File with authorization policy in json line by line format, used with --authorization-mode=ABAC, on the secure port.
       --authorization-webhook-cache-authorized-ttl duration     The duration to cache 'authorized' responses from the webhook authorizer. (default 5m0s)
       --authorization-webhook-cache-unauthorized-ttl duration   The duration to cache 'unauthorized' responses from the webhook authorizer. (default 30s)
-      --authorization-webhook-config-file string                File with webhook configuration in kubeconfig format, used with --authorization-mode=Webhook.
+      --authorization-webhook-config-file string                File with webhook configuration in KubeConfig format, used with --authorization-mode=Webhook.
 The API server will query the remote service to determine access on the API server's secure port.
       --authorization-webhook-version string                    The API version of the authorization.k8s.io SubjectAccessReview to send to and expect from the webhook. (default "v1beta1")
       --bind-address ip                                         The IP address on which to listen for the --secure-port port.
 The associated interface(s) must be reachable by the rest of the cluster, and by CLI/web clients.
 If blank or an unspecified address (0.0.0.0 or ::), all interfaces will be used. (default 0.0.0.0)
       --cert-dir string                                         The directory where the TLS certs are located.
 If --tls-cert-file and --tls-private-key-file are provided, this flag will be ignored. (default "apiserver.local.config/certificates")